Crushing Data Cliches: Digital Transformation. Part 1

 Step 1: Identify key business drivers

-The challenge starts at Step 1.
+The challenge starts in Step 1.
 A company has two options.
 The first option is to choose a technology and start implementing it.
 The second option is to answer why the company needs this technology.
-My belief is that a company first needs to give answers to “WHAT?” and “WHY” it wants to reach something.
+My belief is that a company first needs to give answers to “WHAT?” and “WHY” if it wants to reach something.
 The technology comes later.
 Therefore, a company should align its digital transformation initiative with a business strategy.

 Step 2: Buy-in support of top management

 Any business transformation project is time- and resource-consuming.
 Therefore, the dedication of top management is the first success factor.

 Step 3: Scope your initiative